 Legendary pro wrestler and backstage prankster Mr. Fuji passed away on August 28th, 2016, of natural causes.

-While he may be remembered for many things outside of the ring, we hope, above all, he will be recognized as being one of the most entertaining performers in the history of professional wrestling.
+While he may be remembered for many things outside of the ring, we hope he will be recognized as one of the most entertaining performers in the history of professional wrestling.

 These stories may also interest you:

 - Owen Hart – The King of Ribs | Stories of Heart, Humor, and Humility

 - Ribs and Practical Jokes in Professional Wrestling – The Best Stories